hashicorp/terraform-provider-azurerm/website/docs/r/data_factory_data_flow.html.markdown

 ---

+A `flowlet` block supports the following:

+* `name` - (Required) The name for the Data Factory Flowlet.

+* `parameters` - (Optional) A map of parameters to associate with the Data Factory Flowlet.

+---

 A `linked_service` block supports the following:

 * `name` - (Required) The name for the Data Factory Linked Service.

+* `parameters` - (Optional) A map of parameters to associate with the Data Factory Linked Service.

+---

+A `rejected_linked_service` block supports the following:

+* `name` - (Required) The name for the Data Factory Linked Service with schema.

 * `parameters` - (Optional) A map of parameters to associate with the Data Factory Linked Service.